elasticio/aws-lambda-component/README.md

 ![image](https://user-images.githubusercontent.com/56208/30986933-79239550-a495-11e7-968e-c17b49036385.png)

 Please refer to the [AWS Lambda documentation](http://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html) for more information about the parameters.

 Incoming JSON can be adjusted using the *JSONata Expression* field.
 Please make sure result of evaluation is a valid JSON.

 Action supports returning JSON value as result.

-If invocation was successful then action will try to parse resulting payload as JSON and if parsing was successful then action will emit a new elastic.io message with the resulting JSON as ``body``.
+If invocation was successful then action tries to parse resulting payload as `JSON` and if parsing was successful then action emits a new message with the resulting JSON as `body`.

-If JSON parsing of the payload after successful invocation will fail then action will emit the elastic.io message with body equal to ``AWS.Response``, like this:
+If JSON parsing of the payload after successful invocation fails then action emits the message with body equal to `AWS.Response`, like this:

 ```json
 {